Quoting from upstream Snappy homepage:

 Snappy also has a function to validate compressed buffer.
 And there's a whole alternate C++ API that additionally supports pluggable source/sink interfaces that allow you to compress a number of buffers into single solid block.
 See Snappy header files, which contain documentation for all the public APIs.

 .NET DLL is AnyCPU, but it automatically forwards all calls to one of the two native DLLs depending on whether the current process is 32-bit or 64-bit.
 The two native DLLs are embedded as resources and unpacked into temporary location before first use.

 Alternatively, you can download plain 7-Zip archive of the DLLs.
-Sources are available via Bitbucket repository. .NET code and underlying native libraries are distributed under BSD license.
+Sources are available from GitHub and Bitbucket. .NET code and underlying native libraries are distributed under BSD license.

 After downloading the library, your can use the Snappy namespace: